ralph367/webapp-pizza/README.md

 Django's User system is being used in here, so there isn't any user login/logout/register script.
 Just few html pages to render the default form of Django.

+### Admin

+Added only the ability to create a new pizza object from the web application, in order to edit/remove you need to access the server's database or by using django's rest framework.
+If you are an admin and logged you will see a new button in the menu to add a pizza

 ## Test-driven Development

 I tried using unit tests for every function in this task but due to the limitation of time I didn't implement and tried all the available and possible cases for each function so maybe I missed some of the special cases.
 The idea behind using TDD was just to make sure after each function update and changes the system is still working without any error/bug